 RESEARCH at NDORI

-NDORI might be small.... but we have BIG ideas.
-Our staff has broad and unique experience with research in a variety of applications and settings.
-TOGETHER, we have nearly 60+ years of experience in research alone, combined with another 75+ years of experience in healthcare.
+NDORI's staff has broad and unique research experience in a variety of applications and settings.
+Together, nearly 60+ years of experience and a combined 75+ years of experience in healthcare.

 Mississippi is heavily impacted and burdened by chronic, yet preventable conditions such as Type 2 Diabetes, Obesity, Cardiovascular Disease, and related conditions.
 However, Mississippi is also severely underrepresented in research.
 NDORI aims to push the needle by developing and creating more opportunities for research and the advancement of healthcare, right here in Mississippi.

 Below are some examples of the types of research or projects that we are experienced with and will continue developing in efforts to reduce the prevalence of diabetes and obesity, improve the quality of healthcare delivery, and expand access to care and services to underserved populations.

 From patients to entire healthcare systems, quality improvement projects are utilized to improve or standardize processes and structure.
 Continuous improvement efforts are critical for staying current, relevant, and effective with practices.

 How do people get access to care?
 How do people get access to services?
 Health services research looks at access, costs, environmental factors, technologies, and processes that influence how a patient receives care, or not.

 Also referred to as fundamental research.
 Typically conducted with simpler organisms, such as cells, bugs, and animal models that can be studied and manipulated, yet share similar processes as humans.
 Results can contribute to the development of medications, technologies, and procedures.

 Used to evaluate and test new interventions including medications, diagnostics, prevention or treatment methods, and screening mechanisms.
 Studies can include both healthy individuals and individuals with a particular condition or illness.